top of page

 Helen Stringfellow

-I have 26 years experience working with children aged 7-16yrs, both in and outside the educational setting.
+Helen has 27 years experience working with children aged 7-16yrs, both in and outside the educational setting.

 Penny Hotchkin

-I am passionate about children re- connecting with the great outdoors and nature, teaching new skills and allowing children the freedom to learn through play.
+Penny is passionate about children re- connecting with the great outdoors and nature, teaching new skills and allowing children the freedom to learn through play.

 Where we work

-• In the stunning grounds of Hestmonceux Castle nestled amongst 300 acres of ancient woodland.
+In the grounds of Hestmonceux Castle

 bottom of page